 - Reporting and Crawling Tool(s)

-The outline isn’t “one size fits all” since every organization is different – from team structure to communication across the organization, technical issues (or none at all), to agency and/or consultant and reporting tools.
+The outline isn’t “one size fits all” since every organization is different – from team structure to communication across the organization, technical issues (or none at all), to agency and/or a consultant and any reporting tools needed.

 Technical Foundational SEO

-Every enterprise SEO organization I have worked with/for has always needed some form of technical and/or foundation SEO.
+Every enterprise SEO organization I have worked with/for has always needed some form of technical and/or foundational SEO.